wooller/ignite-custom-boilerplate/README.md

 # React Native Boilerplate

 This repository holds a boilerplate to be used with the Ignite CLI by Infinite Red.
-The purpose of this boilerplate is to give WeClick Media React Native developers a quick and easy set up with some core libaries/integrations.
+The purpose of this boilerplate is to give React Native developers a quick and easy set up with some core libaries/integrations.

 ## Installation
 1) First make sure you are [set up for React Native](https://facebook.github.io/react-native/docs/getting-started.html#content)